Skip to content

 CONFIG_9P_FS_POSIX_ACL=y

 The custom kernel built by build-firecracker-kernel.sh already includes these options.
+Published images also include a compatible kernel.
 If you are building your own kernel, add these options to your kernel config fragment.

 To verify 9P support inside a running VM: